GeospatialPython/pyshp/README.md

 ### File Names

-File extensions are optional when reading or writing shapfiles.
+File extensions are optional when reading or writing shapefiles.
 If you specify them PyShp ignores them anyway.
 When you save files you can specify a base file name that is used for all three file types.
 Or you can specify a name for one or more file types.
 In that case, any file types not assigned will not